awesome-stable-diffusion/awesome-stable-diffusion/README.md

 - 🖊️ marks content that requires sign-up or account creation for a third party service outside GitHub
 - 💵 marks [Non-Free](https://en.wikipedia.org/wiki/Free_software) content; commercial content that may require any kind of payment.

-Due to the fast moving nature of the topic, entries in the list may be removed at an expedited rate until the ecosystem matures.
+Due to the fast-moving nature of the topic, entries in the list may be removed at an expedited rate until the ecosystem matures.

 See [Contributing](.github/CONTRIBUTING.md).